slott56/slott56.github.io/Pelican/content/blog/2008/09/2008_09_02-the_big_plan_for_changetm_since_it_never_works_whats_the_alternative.rst

-So, find the :strong:`Next Big Thing`.
+So, find the **Next Big Thing**.
 Start a "round 2 pilot".
 Not a full implementation.
 No concrete plan.
 Nothing so serious as that.
 Just pick something that's out of control.